OpenVPN

 Client Side

-set interfaces openvpn vtun10 encryption cipher 'aes256'
+set interfaces openvpn vtun10 encryption data-ciphers 'aes256'

 set interfaces openvpn vtun10 hash 'sha512'